vitonsky/blog/posts/2023/september/typescript-improves-code-quality/2023-09-8-typescript-improves-code-quality.md

 lang:
 ---

-Few days ago the David Heinemeier Hansson [announced](https://world.hey.com/dhh/turbo-8-is-dropping-typescript-70165c01) a Turbo 8 [is dropping TypeScript](https://github.com/hotwired/turbo/pull/971).
-I'm ok with that, because i even don't know what Turbo 8 is, but few last years some frontend programmers tried to sell me idea the "TypeScript are useless, just use tests".
-I think the people with such opinion don't care about code quality or just don't know what TypeScript is.
-Here i'm explain why you should use a TypeScript.
+A few days ago, David Heinemeier Hansson [announced](https://world.hey.com/dhh/turbo-8-is-dropping-typescript-70165c01) that Turbo 8 [is dropping TypeScript](https://github.com/hotwired/turbo/pull/971).
+I'm okay with that because I don't even know what Turbo 8 is.
+However, over the past few years, some frontend programmers have tried to sell me the idea that "TypeScript is useless, just use tests".
+I think people with such opinions either don't care about code quality or simply don't know what TypeScript is.
+Here, I will explain why you should use TypeScript.

 ![The Star Wars: Revenge of the Sith movie](Anakin-Skywalker.png)

 The code quality control is a complex process to keep the code maintainable.
-You can't just cover code with tests on 100% or review each pull request and be sure your code is not a garbage and someone except you can figure out in this mess.
+You can't just cover code with tests at 100% or review each pull request and be sure your code are maintainable, and someone other than you can figure it out in this mess.

-You can't ensure at all your code is not have bugs and have perfect maintainability.
-You can only increase defensive structures on your repository to make hard to push a bad code with bugs.
-The much barriers for a bad code you have the better your code quality.
+You can't ensure at all that your code doesn't have bugs and has perfect maintainability.
+You can only increase defensive structures in your repository to make it hard to push bad code with bugs.
+The more barriers you have for bad code, the better your code quality.

-It means you should to use all methods together to protect code in your repository - a unit/e2e/integration tests, a code review, a code analysis tools, maintain a clear documentation, etc.
+It means you should use all methods together to protect code in your repository: unit/e2e/integration tests, code review, code analysis tools, and maintain clear documentation, etc.

-TypeScript is a powerful code analysis tool, it can detect a lot of defective code.
-A TypeScript compiller forces programmers to proof the code are correct on types level.
-The value of static typing is totally underestimated by David's and many others.
+TypeScript is a powerful code analysis tool; it can detect many defects in code.
+A TypeScript compiler forces programmers to ensure the code is correct on the types level.
+The value of static typing is underestimated by David and many others.

-Let's see what benefits for code quality the TypeScript gives.
+Let's see what benefits TypeScript gives for code quality.

 # The contracts